infinitempg/Summer-Research-2018/notes/notes-pipeline-spring.md

 1. Delete all items in the redux folder, and then add `deimos_badmask_3.fits`, `deimos_linelist.dat`, and `skylines.txt`.
     - If you don't clear out the `redux` folder, PyRAF will complain about not specifying FITS extensions or the file already existing
+2. Make sure `login.cl` is in the directory!

 ### Headers

 1. Run `read_headers.py` to get all the headers for all the `*.fits` files in `rawdata`.
 2. Imported them to Google Sheets to get a better look.
 Here are the key things I took away (after looking at a few of these) for importing to `uvir_lowres.py`:
-    - the `science` images are fairly obvious - the standard stars and SN will have those names listed in the headers
+    - the `science` images are fairly obvious - the standard stars and SN will have those names listed in the headers (make sure standard is first???)
     - the `flats` should be listed as `LVM` or `LongViewMirror`.
     - the `arc` is generally also listed as `arc`, though some have multiple so it's kind of a guessing game